 Storing

-Keep the gingerbread truffles in an airtight container in the fridge (this will help maintain their texture) for 7-14 days.
-These go great alongside other easy holiday treats like Reindeer Tim Tams, Christmas Tree Brownies and (I promise, it's easier than it sounds), a Christmas Wreath Pavlova.
+Keep these in an airtight container in the fridge (this will help maintain their texture) for 7-14 days.

-Gingerbread truffles can be frozen!
 Place the truffles on a baking tray in a single layer and freeze until firm.
 Once solid, transfer them to an airtight container or freezer-safe bag and store for up to 3 months.
-To enjoy, thaw in the fridge for a few hours or at room temperature for 30–60 minutes.
+To enjoy, thaw in the fridge for a few hours or at room temperature for 30-60 minutes.

-Note: Freezing works best if you skip the white chocolate drizzle and decorate after thawing for a fresher look.
+My Top Tip.
+Freezing works best if you skip the white chocolate drizzle and decorate after thawing for a fresher look.

 FAQs